Overseas travel grants (OTGs) provide funding for:

 Neither consumables nor equipment – including laptops – would normally be funded under this scheme.
 The cost of visas may be included in the proposal.

 Number of people

-Overseas travel grants normally only support a single Investigator.
+Overseas travel grants normally only support a single project lead.
 Other staff costs can be requested but should be fully justified.